-Debate on police use of force exposes two starkly different realities
+Policing debate exposes raw racial divides: ‘We don’t have all the same experiences.’

-Police should be able to use whatever force another officer likely would in a similar circumstance, they argued, and shouldn’t have to exhaust all options before using lethal force, as the bill proposed.
+Police should be able to use whatever force another officer likely would in a similar circumstance, they argued, and should not have to exhaust all options before using lethal force, as the bill proposed.

 Atterbeary, a 45-year-old Black Democrat from Howard County, rose each time to reply that police must be held to a higher standard, using force only when absolutely necessary.
 Anything else, she said, could jeopardize young Black and Brown men like the family members she loves.

-“This is not about being anti-police,” Atterbeary said, noting that her grandmother was the first Black woman to serve as sheriff in a town outside of Detroit, Michigan.
+“This is not about being anti-police,” Atterbeary said, noting that her grandmother was the first Black woman to serve as sheriff in a town outside of Detroit.

 She spoke of her young son, who looks older than his nine years, and who she fears police will see as threatening in years to come.